Editorial Review

 - Proteins are chains of 50+ amino acids that fold into complex 3D structures

-Because peptides are smaller than proteins, they are absorbed faster and more completely through the gut lining and skin.
-This is why hydrolyzed collagen peptides outperform whole collagen in clinical studies — the body can actually utilize them.
-Their low molecular weight (typically under 6,000 Da) allows transit through biological membranes that would block larger proteins.
+Peptides are absorbed faster than proteins through the gut and skin.
+That is why hydrolyzed collagen beats whole collagen in studies: the body can use them.
+Their low molecular weight (under 6,000 Da) lets them cross membranes that block larger proteins.

 | Property | Amino Acids | Peptides | Proteins |